jackc/pgx/README.md

 change any other connection settings.

-It also delegates Select* and Execute functions to an automatically checked out and released connection so you can have as much or as little control of the connection pool as you need..
+It also delegates Select* and Execute functions to an automatically checked out and released connection so you can avoid manually acquiring and releasing connections when you do not need that level of control.

 ```go
 if widgets, err := pool.SelectRows("select * from widgets where type=$1", type); err != nil {